UD-CISC374/educational-game-design-document-justin-chernokal-jon-change/egdd.md

 *Briefly list any and all of the disciplines and learning domains for this subject.*

 ## Target Audiences

-Students being introduced to algebra.
+ - Students being introduced to algebra.
-Should be appropriate for young kids and adults who enjoy tower defense games.
+ - Should be appropriate for young kids and adults who enjoy tower defense       games.

-*Who are your learners?*

 ## Target Contexts

-To be used as a supplementary form of practice for course teaching algebra.
-Good free time activity for kids k-12.
+ - To be used as a supplementary form of practice for course teaching         algebra.Good free time activity for kids k-12.

-*Describe what kinds of formal and informal learning contexts this will be used in (e.g., courses, k-12 computer labs during free time).*

 ## Learning Objectives

 *Remember, Learning Objectives are NOT simply topics.
 They are statements of observable behavior that a learner can do after the learning experience.
 You cannot observe someone "understanding" or "knowing" something.*

-- *Short Name*: *Formal Learning Objective #1*
+ - By the end of the lesson. players will be able to solve simple algebraic   problems.

 - *Short Name*: *Formal Learning Objective #2*
 - *Short Name*: *Formal Learning Objective #3*